Alex Roelse: International competition

-Roelse played in the 2018 FINA World Cup in Berlin, scored one goal, and the team came in 6th place overall.
-While playing in the 2018 FINA World League Super Final, he scored five goals.
+Roelse played with the US Team at the 2018 FINA World Cup in Berlin, scoring one goal, with the team placing 6th overall.
+Making a strong showing at the 2018 FINA World League Super Final, he scored five goals.
+Roelse played with the US National Team at the Pan American Games where he received a gold medal in 2015 in Toronto, Ontario, Canada.